 Woodworking tools come in three basic types: chip carving knives, gouges, and chisels, each of which serves a very different purpose.
 Chip carving knives are used to shape the wood by removing small chips and are the most basic of carving tools.

-They consist of a blade, usually less than two inches long, and a long handle designed to fit comfortably in the hand.
+They consist of a blade, usually less than two inches long, and a long handle designed to fit comfortably in hand.
 Chip carving knives come in straight and slightly curved varieties.

-Higher quality models will be made from lightweight, yet durable carbon steel, while lower-cost models may be made from other forms of steel, which are just as durable, but heavier.
+Higher quality models will be made from lightweight, yet durable carbon steel, while lower-cost models may be made from other forms of steel, which are just as durable but heavier.

-Buying wood carving tools isn’t just like buying a regular knife: even if you’re just a beginner, you’ll want to have a proper understanding of what makes the biggest difference while you’re carving through the wood, especially if you’re hoping for high-quality results that you can sell as a finished product.
+Buying wood carving tools isn’t just like buying a regular knife: even if you’re just a beginner, you’ll want to have a proper understanding of what makes the most significant difference while you’re carving through the wood, especially if you’re hoping for high-quality results that you can sell as a finished product.